All obout the poppy

 The flower and the essential oil of lavender are used to make medicine.

-Damlatas Caves (Alanya) - Small cave but great value, Free pictures
+Damlatas Caves (Alanya) Turkey - Free pictures

-Damlatas Caves (Alanya) - Small cave but great value, Free pictures
+Damlatas Caves (Alanya) Turkey - Free pictures

 Soča river - Soča Valley - Slovenia